 The Debugger tab on this window is where most of the configuration will take place.
 Select this tab and choose gdbserver Debugger as the debugger.
-Next, on the Main tab under Debugger Options, choose the appropriate GDB Debugger for your platform as described in section 4.2.
+Next, on the Main tab under Debugger Options, choose the appropriate GDB Debugger for your platform as described in section 3.3.
 Also, set the GDB command set to Standard (Linux) and the Protocol to mi.
 The EMAC versions of GDB are not configured to use a GDB command file by default, so this setting is not necessary.
-The final setup should be similar to the following screen shot.
+The final setup should be similar to Figure 17.